Contract Fraud: Is Your Organization at Risk?

-- Set up an integrity email reporting system for reporting allegations of fraud and corruption.
+- Set up an integrity email reporting system to report fraud and corruption allegations.
 Effective reporting systems allow for anonymity via a separate web-based email account for communications.

 - A similar “reporting hotline” can be made available for employees to report concerns about questionable or improper accounting of financial matters and unethical, illegal or unsafe business practices.
 Such systems allow anonymous reporting via a toll-free phone call and are available worldwide 24/7.
 This enables employees to report concerns without fear of retribution or retaliation.

 - Produce web-based e-learning modules to educate new and existing staff.
 E-learning modules provide an excellent feedback system that adequately monitors the level of understanding among corporate staff.

 - Compile a “Frequently Asked Questions” section on the company intranet as a rapid resource and quick reference for employees to access when integrity issues arise.

 Through the proper establishment, administration, adequate procedures incorporated with the implementation of ISO 37001 and communication of a company-wide anti-corruption program, the business will not only mitigate the monetary and legal damages associated with fraudulent, collusive or coercive practices, but it will also be capable of properly defending itself in the court of law (and the court of public opinion) when such allegations arise.